 Brooke presents Electricity is Killing Me posted at Dollar Frugal.
 She is looking for more ways to meet her goal of cutting her electricity bill to under $100.

 BRIP!
-Michael Bass presents Staying within Budget is all about Focus posted at Debt Prison.
+Michael Bass presents Debt Prison.
 He says “While brooding over my psychological battle with debt, 20/20 hindsight has taught me that staying focused on my personal budget is the real challenge.
 I have a toy sized $7,000 remaining between Discover Card and Citibank.
 So why have I stopped making budgets and pinching pennies when the end is so near?
-Because I lost my focus.”
+Because I lost my focus.”posted at

 Another great football goal takes us all the way back to 1983.
 Mississippi State University is lining up for the winning kick against the University of Mississippi.
 The quality is not that great, but watch the ball.
 You could watch football for 100 years and never see this happen again.